-All recreational water facilities must have a Qualified Water Facility Operator on staff.
+- Recreational water facilities must have a Qualified Water Facility Operator on staff.
 A Qualified Water Operator is an individual that has a current Certified Pool Operator (CPO) certification or has attended one of the other Operator Training Courses approved by the state of West Virginia.
 Course information is available on the WV DHHR’s website here.

-- Operators are required to submit a Weekly Pool Report to the Health Department.
+- Operators are required to submit a weekly operations report to the Health Department.

 - Test Kit Requirements: Equipment used for testing free or total chlorine shall use the DPD (N, N-Diethyl-P-Phenylenediamine) method.
 Test strips or Oxidation Reduction Potential (ORP) may be used as a measuring parameter but shall not be used when registering required readings on daily operational reports required by the Director.